 Why?
 Acting alone can be daunting, and it’s easier to shape an actionable request based on the data when you have a group to discuss it with.

 At least one of your councillors will sit on your council’s environment committee or be the cabinet lead for climate action (or similar).
-Check out our Campaigners’ Guide to the Council Climate Scorecards on how to find them and how to know what to say.
+Check out our Campaigners’ Guide to the 2025 Action Scorecards on how to find them and how to know what to say.

 Why?
 Using the Scorecards as a basis for your conversation, you may be able to secure a commitment to faster or more ambitious climate action.

 Every member of the public has the right to do this.
 Sounds a little intimidating?
-Check out our Campaigners Guide to the Council Climate Action Scorecards for more on how to do this.
+Check out our Campaigners’ Guide to the 2025 Action Scorecards for more on how to do this.

 Why?
 This is a way of getting climate action directly onto the council’s agenda.